 - Final Game April 25, 1971

 - Born June 13, 1941 in Los Angeles, CA USA

 Biographical Information

-He coached for Team USA in the 2007 Baseball World Cup.
+Marcel Lachemann was also involved internationally.
+He coached for Team USA in the 2006 World Baseball Classic.
+He remained with them for the 2007 Baseball World Cup.
 They won Gold, their first Gold in a Baseball World Cup in which Cuba participated.
-He was with Team USA for the 2008 Olympics, when they won Bronze.
-He was Team USA's bullpen coach in the 2013 World Baseball Classic.
+He was pitching coach with Team USA for the 2008 Olympics, when they won Bronze.
+He coached for the USA in the 2009 World Baseball Classic and was Team USA's bullpen coach in the 2013 World Baseball Classic

 |California Angels Manager